 Simply put, it’s hard to get people to change.
 But your brand and brand communications can support the change management process.
 Your brand can provide a common set of goals and values to align on as you begin to combine two often very different cultures and ways of working.
 And ultimately, you need all employees on board with your brand before they can credibly live and deliver your story and value proposition.

 A successful one brand process

 Cross-Border Communications has the experience and process to help you create the right brand strategy, from redesigning your brand identity platform and architecture, to a creative brand communications concept.
-See how we helped FLSmidth unite multiple branded entities under one brand and how Amphenol Procom aligned and optimised their brand.
+See how we helped Novo Nordisk rebrand an acquired company, FLSmidth unite multiple branded entities under one brand, and Amphenol Procom align and optimise their brand.

 If you're facing a post-merger or acquisition branding challenge, contact Ralph Krøyer at email@example.com or on +45 35 25 01 60.